exasol/exasol-rest-api/doc/user_guide/user-guide.md

 Windows Hint: If you start the application via a double-click on the file, when the application crashes you it exits immediately.
 It means you won't see any error messages.
 So we recommend starting the application via cmd.

+### Accessing the Service

+You can access the service on the host and port you specified.
+For the default values: `http://localhost:8080/api/v1/<endpoint here>`.

+You can also access the Swagger documentation.
+Here is an example with the default values: `http://localhost:8080/swagger/index.html`

 [1]: https://community.exasol.com/t5/database-features/database-connection-encryption-at-exasol/ta-p/2259